 Bancroft PLLC has extensive experience briefing and arguing high-stakes and complex cases in the United States Supreme Court and the courts of appeal.
-All of our Bancroft partners have argued successfully before the Supreme Court, including former Solicitor General Paul D. Clement, who has argued 75 cases before the Court.
+All of our Bancroft partners have argued successfully before the Supreme Court, including former Solicitor General Paul D. Clement, who has argued over 75 cases before the Court.
 In addition to the Supreme Court, Bancroft has handled numerous matters in federal district and state appellate courts, typically in cases where the stakes and the potential for costly financial exposure are high.
 Our practice is not only limited to appeals but also includes constitutional and high-stakes matters in trial court and pre-litigation strategic counseling.
 What defines our practice is not the nature of the Court, but the nature of the issues and what is at stake.

 Our Supreme Court work covers every aspect of Supreme Court practice.
 We prepare petitions for certiorari and certiorari-stage briefing, and we are often brought in after the Court grants certiorari to handle merits briefing and argument.
 We have also handled significant matters involving the Court’s appellate and original jurisdiction.
 We have extensive experience dealing with the Office of the Solicitor General and frequently handle meetings with that Office either before or after the Court calls for the views of the Solicitor General in a pending matter.